 - Fumbling for the right word or phrase

-These symptoms can fade after chemotherapy ends, but each patient is different.
+Symptoms of chemobrain can fade after chemotherapy ends, but each patient is different.
 Some may take a year or more after treatment to feel normal again; others may never regain full mental ability.